jtlapp/kysely-code-sync/README.md

 pnpm add -D kysely-test-sync
 ```

-To run downloaded Kysely tests, you'll also need to install Kysely and [Kysely's test dependencies](https://github.com/kysely-org/kysely/blob/master/package.json), which you may need to manually keep in sync with the appropriate Kysely release.
+To run downloaded Kysely tests, you'll also need to install Kysely and [Kysely's test dependencies](https://github.com/kysely-org/kysely/blob/master/package.json), which you'll need to manually keep in sync with the appropriate Kysely release.
 These are the additional dependencies at the time of this writing:

 ```json
   "devDependencies": {